clair-design/vue-cli-plugin-clair/README.md

 vue create YOUR_PROJECT_NAME
 ```

-Note that **dedicated config files** are preferred and recommended.
+Notice: the option **dedicated config files** are strongly recommended.

-3. change your working directory to the project, with the command `cd YOUR_PROJECT_NAME`.
+3. `cd YOUR_PROJECT_NAME`, change your working directory to the project.

-4. install and invoke this plugin (vue-cli-plugin-clair):
+4. install and invoke vue-cli-plugin-clair:

 ```
 vue add clair
 ```

 The result would be something like:

 ![](https://ws2.sinaimg.cn/large/006tNbRwly1fxx5a31d7bj31840is75p.jpg)